 - To hold a bachelor's degree - To have a weighted average of minimum 65% (excl.
-BA1) - To pass all registered credits \ Engineering Technology students have other conditions, please contact the exchange coordinat or or faculty for more information
+BA1) - To pass all registered credits \Engineering Technology may have a maximum of 10 ECTS failed courses of the 3rd bachelor year

 These conditions must be met prior to the exchange, but do not need to be met at the time of the application or nomination.
 In other words, should a student need to retake a course in second session, or have a weighted average below 65%, they will still have a chance to improve their conditions by September.
 For exchanges outside Europe, the weighted average should be minimum 70%.